Damian McGrath: Sevens

 McGrath then moved to rugby sevens.
 He coached the GB Students 7s team to Gold Medal success in the 2014 World Student Games in Brazil.

 McGrath was appointed as the head coach of Samoa 7s in 2015, achieving success on the World Series including winning the Paris title and dramatically improving their world ranking.

 In October 2016, McGrath was appointed as the head coach of Canada's national men's 7s team.
 He led the team from 13th to 8th in the World Rankings, including a tournament victory at the 2017 Singapore Sevens, Canada’s first win on the World Series circuit.

-As of 2020, he is head coach of the Germany national rugby sevens team, attempting to help the team get promoted to core team status on the World Rugby Sevens Series.
+He was head coach of the Germany national rugby sevens team, with his goal at the time being to help the team get promoted to core team status on the World Rugby Sevens Series.

-He is currently the head coach of the Kenya Rugby 7's team.
+He was the head coach of the Kenya national rugby sevens team from 2022 to 2023, when he was replaced by Kevin Wambua.